TUMcps/human-robot-gym/README.md

 - Run all experiments within the container.

 Please note that due to the amount of training runs (6 environments x 4 methods x 5 random seeds), the execution of this command will take a very significant amount of time (order of magnitude: 1 month) and will run on up to 50 threads.

+To recreate the exact plots, please see the documentation in `results_ICRA2024`.